jlstack/PythonEchonestRemix/README.md

 A Python implementation of Paul Lamere's InfiniteJukebox.
 Some liberties were taken to simplify the code.

-Files that may help you interact with echonest
+**Files used in the InfiniteJukeboxReplica that may also help you interact with echonest.**

 ## [aqplayer]